 We have done a lot of sensory activities over the years, and personally, I recommend starting with dry sensory materials and building up an inventory that you can keep on hand for when you need it.

-Coloured rice and coloured oats (or even plain rice and oats) are a great place to start, and they can be reused again and again.
+Colored rice and colored oats (or even plain rice and oats) are a great place to start, and they can be reused again and again.
 Just pour them into a bag—or, better yet, a sensory bin with a lid—and take them out when you’re in need a quick activity for your kids.
 Easy peasy!

-Coloured chickpeas are another fun material to keep on hand, and as it turns out, they are SUPER easy to make.
-In fact, all you’ll need is vinegar and food colouring to create vibrant coloured chickpeas to add to your collection.
+Colored chickpeas are another fun material to keep on hand, and as it turns out, they are SUPER easy to make.
+In fact, all you’ll need is vinegar and food coloring to create vibrant colored chickpeas to add to your collection.

-Rainbow chickpeas have quickly become a favourite in our house, and I hope your kids have as much fun with them as ours did!
+Rainbow chickpeas have quickly become a favorite in our house, and I hope your kids have as much fun with them as ours did!

-A lot of the recipes I found online stated that chickpeas dyed with food colouring didn’t have as vibrant a colour as those dyed with paint—but I disagree.
+A lot of the recipes I found online stated that chickpeas dyed with food coloring didn’t have as vibrant a color as those dyed with paint—but I disagree.

-The chickpeas pictured in this article were dyed with food colouring and vinegar, and the colours look just as vibrant as chickpeas dyed with paint.
+The chickpeas pictured in this article were dyed with food coloring and vinegar, and the colors look just as vibrant as chickpeas dyed with paint.
 You just have to do it the right way!

 Are Dyed Chickpeas Really Taste-Safe?

-Because these coloured chickpeas were dyed with food colouring and vinegar rather than paint, they are technically taste-safe, and toddlers won’t be harmed if they decide to lick them or pop one of them in their mouth.
+Because these colored chickpeas were dyed with food coloring and vinegar rather than paint, they are technically taste-safe, and toddlers won’t be harmed if they decide to lick them or pop one of them in their mouth.

 That being said, uncooked chickpeas and other dried beans contain natural toxins that can cause food poisoning and digestive issues, so you shouldn’t eat them unless they’ve been cooked.
 This activity is truly taste-safe, not edible.